in-the-keyhole/khs-convo-chat-component/README.md

-# khs-convo-emulator
+# khs-convo-chat-component

 A reusable React Chat UI Component that can be embedded or used in a standalone manner.

+In the absence of a hosted `khs-convo` backend (that is, with React properties set to default -- blank), this component will emulate sending messages, locally.
+This is the default behavior.

 ![](chat-bot-image.png)

-## Install and Run Test Emulator

-Prereqs: Node.js Installed

-`1.` Clone Repo

-`2.` Run `npm start` Emulator should appear, any message sent will be echoed.

-In the absence of a hosted `khs-convo` backend, this component will emulate sending messages, locally.
-This is the default.

 ## Adding To your Application

 `./src/components/webconvo/webconvo.js` is the main component.

-`import WebConvo from 'khs-convo-emulator';`
+`import WebConvo from 'khs-convo-chat-component';`

 ```jsx
 <WebConvo